 If an individual is placed in removal proceedings, and they file an asylum application with the Immigration Court, this is called a defensive asylum application.
 Instead of being interviewed at an Asylum Office, the Immigration Judge makes the decision on the asylum application.
 Typically, the applicant (respondent) testifies in court, and the government attorney has the opportunity to cross-examine the applicant (respondent).

 Asylum laws are extremely complex and constantly changing.
-Contact our immigration law firm at (916) 295-7650 to schedule a free consultation.
+Contact our immigration law firm at (916) 295-7650 to schedule a consultation.